Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Introduction

-Second, the receiver's problem in our paper involves a stopping problem, which has been studied extensively in the single agent context, beginning with \citet{wald:47} and \citet{arrow/blackwell/girshick:49}.
-In particular, \citet{nikandrova/pancs:15}, \citet{CM2019} and \citet{Mayskaya2016} study an agent's stopping problem when she acquires information through Poisson experiments.\footnote{The Wald stopping problem has also been studied with drift-diffusion learning \citep[e.g.,][]{moscarini/smith:01,Ke2016,fudenberg:15}, and in a model that allows for general endogenous experimentation \citep[see][]{Zhong2017}.} \citet{CM2019} introduced the general class of Poisson experiments adopted in this paper.
-However, the generality is irrelevant in their model, because the decision-maker optimally chooses only between two conclusive experiments (i.e., never chooses a non-conclusive experiment).
+The receiver's problem in our paper involves a stopping problem, which has been studied extensively in the single agent context, beginning with \citet{wald:47} and \citet{arrow/blackwell/girshick:49}.
+In particular, \citet{nikandrova/pancs:15}, \citet{CM2019} and \citet{Mayskaya2016} study an agent's stopping problem when she acquires information through Poisson experiments.\footnote{The Wald stopping problem has also been studied with drift-diffusion learning \citep[e.g.,][]{moscarini/smith:01,Ke2016,fudenberg:18}, and in a model that allows for general endogenous experimentation \citep[see][]{Zhong2022}.} \citet{CM2019} introduced the general class of Poisson experiments adopted in this paper.
+However, the generality is irrelevant in their model, because unlike here, the decision maker optimally chooses only between two conclusive experiments (i.e., never chooses a non-conclusive experiment).

-Finally, the current paper is closely related to repeated/dynamic communication models. \citet{margaria/smolin:2018}, \citet{best/quigley:17}, and \citet{mathevet/pearce/stachetti:19} study repeated cheap-talk communication, and some of them establish versions of folk theorems.
-Their models consider repeated actions by receiver(s), serially independent states and feedbacks on the veracity of the sender's communication, based on which non-Markovian punishment can be levied to support a cooperative outcome.
-By contrast, the current model considers a fixed state, once-and-for-all action by the receiver (and hence no feedback), and Markov perfect equilibria.